Your Practice Online

 What is a Fluorescein Angiogram?

 Fluorescein angiography is a photographic test of the retina.
-A water soluble dye called fluorescein is injected into a vein in your arm, where it travels through the body reaching the eye.
+A yellow dye called fluorescein is injected into a vein in your arm, where it travels through the body reaching the eye.
 A special camera uses bright flashes of light to take multiple photographs of the back of your eye as the dye passes through the blood vessels of the retina.
 In Wet AMD the dye will leak out of the abnormal blood vessel and it will show up as a bright spot on the photos.
-This angiogram not only makes the diagnosis but it will tell us the size of the blood vessel and its location.
+This angiogram not only makes the diagnosis, but it will tell us the size of the blood vessel and its location.
 This information will be used to determine the best treatment option.

 Patient having a Fluorescein Angiogram